Alzheimer's Prevention Research in Basalt

 The Valley Memory Project is an effort to prevent memory and cognitive loss throughout the Roaring Fork Valley.
 Partners in the community will join efforts in a multidisciplinary program to preserve cognition in our community.
 Our goal is to enroll 1000 individuals on the Western Slope into the GeneMatch and/or Generation Program.

 My Community Health Foundation

 Basalt Clinic Pharmacy

 Roaring Fork Physical Therapy

-If you are interested in being part of the project, please email Rosie Aguilar at email@example.com
+If you are interested in being part of the project, including volunteering to have promotional materials in your business location, please email Rosie Aguilar at email@example.com

 Rosie Aguilar, Clinical Research Coordinator